sundialr - An Interface to 'SUNDIALS' Ordinary Differential Equation (ODE) Solvers

 available from the Lawrence Livermore National Laboratory is a one of

-the most popular and well-respected C
+the most popular and well-respected C library for solving

 non-stiff and stiff systems of ODEs.